Roger-505/doom_nexys/README.md

     ```bash
     sudo make docker-shell
     ```
-5. Run the build script for the Doom Nexys-A7 variant.
+5. From the recently opened Docker shell, run the build script for the Doom Nexys-A7 variant.
 This has to be ran as `sudo`, as the board will be flashed and loaded with the bitstream at this moment.
 Issue the following command:
     ```bash
-    make all
+    sudo make all
     ```

 ## ToDo